sboots/vote-yes-yukon-website-2025/content/_index.md

 ### Donate to our lawn sign fund

 Lawn signs are surprisingly expensive (like $10 apiece to print!).
-If you donate $10 or more before **October 14** (our second print-run deadline), we’ll make sure to get you a lawn sign (we’re still figuring out shipping options for outside of Whitehorse).
+If you donate $10 or more, we’ll make sure to get you a lawn sign (we’re still figuring out shipping options for outside of Whitehorse).

+{{< callout type="info" >}}
+  As of October 14, we have a second lawn sign order currently in production.
+If you’d like a lawn sign, [fill out the request form](https://docs.google.com/forms/d/e/1FAIpQLSf1jKx05-ghA6poH4wGJEkvxW8S_Nv_VxNTBCjOO2S08HEaKg/viewform) while supplies last!
+{{< /callout >}}

 You can send donations by e-transfer to [voteyesyukon@gmail.com](mailto:voteyesyukon@gmail.com).